What is chlamydia?

 During routine prenatal testing, most women agree to have both a chlamydia and gonorrhea test.
-While many women are skeptical about having the tests completed if they are currently in a long-standing monogamous relationship, the test is safe and crucial to the health of the mother and fetus.
+While many are skeptical about having the tests completed if they are currently in a long-standing monogamous relationship, the test is safe and crucial to the health of the mother and fetus.
 Undetected chlamydia can lead to infant infection, which may cause chest congestion, coughing and pneumonia as early as three weeks of age.
-Babies may also suffer from eye infections if they come in contact with the chlamydia infection.
+Babies may also suffer from eye infections if they come into contact with the chlamydia infection.

 It is estimated that as many as three million women are infected with chlamydia each year.
-Chlamydia infection may cause symptoms such as pelvic burning and pain, but symptoms are not always present.
+A chlamydia infection may cause symptoms such as pelvic burning and pain, but symptoms are not always present.
 About 50-percent of women with chlamydia show no signs of infection at all; making prenatal testing even more important.

-What is the Treatment for Chlamydia?
+What is the treatment for chlamydia?

 Chlamydia is not passed to the infant until the infant comes in contact with the birth canal, so treatment before birth is important.
-Total treatment time is typically seven days, but in 10-percent of cases, additional treatment time may be needed if he first course of antibiotics do not clear up 100-percent of the infection.
+Total treatment time is typically seven days, but in 10-percent of cases, additional treatment time may be needed if the first course of antibiotics do not clear up 100-percent of the infection.